#1 Cosmetic & General Dentistry in Spokane Valley, WA

 Abfraction: This refers specifically to the loss of tooth enamel at the necks of the teeth (the thinner part right at the gum line).
 While this type of wear is not clearly understood and the cause is debated in dentistry, loss of tooth structure at the neck of teeth does happen.
 It is believed to be caused by tooth flexion from biting forces.
 Abrasion and erosion can contribute to this problem.

-Treating Worn Teeth
+Treating Worn Teeth in Spokane Valley

 In order to treat your worn teeth, the cause of the wear must be determined during a simple oral examination at the dental office.
 Once the cause has been identified, the stresses on your teeth can be reduced if need be.
 For example, you may need instruction on gentle, effective tooth brushing techniques; or some changes to your diet.
 If you have a clenching or grinding habit, a mouthguard can be custom-made for you that will protect your teeth during sleep or periods of high stress.